This page describes how to use VPC Service Controls to set up a user-managed notebooks instance within a service perimeter.

 Read the Overview of VPC Service Controls.

-Create a new Notebooks instance.
-Note that this Notebooks instance is not within a service perimeter yet.
+Create a new user-managed notebooks instance.
+This instance is not within a service perimeter yet.

 Create a service perimeter using VPC Service Controls.
 This service perimeter protects the Google-managed resources of services that you specify.
-While you create your service perimeter, do the following:
+While creating your service perimeter, do the following:

-When it's time to add projects to your service perimeter, add the project that contains your Notebooks instance.
+When it's time to add projects to your service perimeter, add the project that contains your user-managed notebooks instance.

 When it's time to add services to your service perimeter, add the Notebooks API.